Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 From this moment, it is possible to control that account with `moka` (if we remember its password, that is, `chocolate`).

-Vice versa, with @App, go to the accounts page, show its top-right menu and select _Import account_ (see Figure @fig:mokito_accounts_menu).
+Vice versa, with Mokito, go to the accounts page, show its top-right menu and select _Import account_ (see Figure @fig:mokito_accounts_menu).
 In the screen that will appear, insert the name that you want to give to the account, its password and its 36 words passphrase
 (Figure @fig:mokito_insert_passphrase).
 Tap on the _Import Account_ button.
 The new account will show in the list of available accounts (Figure @fig:mokito_added_the_boss).
-From this moment, it will be possible to control the account from @App.
+From this moment, it will be possible to control the account from Mokito.

 In Hotwallet, click on the top-right menu and select _Import account_.
 From there, you can insert the password and the 36 words passphrase of each account and see them imported in Hotwallet.
 You can see the